-Most unintentional injuries to children/youth ages 0-20 are preventable, and many can be addressed by public policies focused on safety.
-California has a number of laws in place to strengthen injury prevention (1).
-Intentional injuries, occurring as the result of maltreatment or self-harm, also can be prevented and should be addressed.
+Most unintentional injuries to children and youth ages 0-20 are preventable, and many can be addressed by public policies and programs focused on safety.
+California has a number of laws and initiatives in place to strengthen injury prevention (1).
+Intentional injuries, occurring as a result of maltreatment, assault, or self-harm, also can be prevented and should be addressed.

-According to research and subject experts, policies that could reduce injuries among children and youth include:
+According to research and subject experts, policy and program options that could reduce injuries among children and youth include:

 Sources for this narrative:

 1. California Department of Public Health. (n.d.).
 Safe and active communities branch.
 Retrieved from: https://www.cdph.ca.gov/programs/SACB/Pages/default.aspx